Student Resources

 As you approach the end of your LSU Global program, it is important for you to keep in mind your requirements to progress to a degree-seeking student at LSU.
 The requirements are listed below for the various programs.

-Academic and Extended Accelerator Programs: 2.5 GPA, C or higher in English and Math, 30 credits earned
+Academic and Extended Accelerator Programs: 2.5 GPA on a 4.0 scale, 30 credits hours earned, C or higher in English Composition and degree/major specific math class.

 At the intended completion of your program, there will a progression workshop to help you prepare for life as a LSU degree-seeking student.
 Attendance of this workshop is required as it includes information about registering for classes, paying your fee bill, maintaining immigration status, and more.